 Raising Awareness of the Hotline

-Lion has set up an internal and external whistle-blowing system, the AL (All Lion) Heart Hotline, as a set of contacts for consultations for use when an employee learns of a compliance violation and ordinary reporting routes within the workplace are inadequate or unusable.
+Lion has set up an internal and external whistle-blowing system, the AL Heart Hotline, as a set of contacts for consultations for use when an employee learns of a compliance violation and ordinary reporting routes within the workplace are inadequate or unusable.
 We are taking steps to raise awareness of said system among all employees, including temporary staff.
 Furthermore, via the annual Compliance Awareness Survey for employees, we provide an explanation of the hotline and monitor its recognition rate among employees.
-The recognition rate was 98.6% in 2019.
+The recognition rate was 99.5% in 2020.

 AL Heart Hotline Consultations and Reports and Lion’s Response